Getty Images

 Carbon dioxide on its own increased the warming effect by 36%, according to the EPA.

-Greenhouse gases are heating up the earth and causing rising sea levels, and more flooding, hurricanes, fires and droughts, to name just a few problems.
+Greenhouse gases are heating up the Earth and causing rising sea levels, more flooding, hurricanes, fires and droughts, to name just a few problems.
 These problems, in turn, are also creating issues for companies and their IT teams, including putting business continuity at risk, creating supply chain disruptions and challenging leaders to think of sustainability, perhaps for the first time.

-Modern lifestyles -- with their reliance on production and consumption of fossil fuels -- produce the excesses of carbon dioxide and other greenhouse gases that drive climate change.
+Modern lifestyles -- with their reliance on the production and consumption of fossil fuels -- produce the excesses of carbon dioxide and other greenhouse gases that drive climate change.
 Each greenhouse gas has particular sources and effects.

 Carbon dioxide is released when people use oil, gas and other petroleum-based fuels -- including for IT and supply chains -- and when people cut down or burn forests.